-Growing up, you might have learned that women need to get their period every 28 days or so.
+Growing up, you might have learned that women and people who menstruate need to get their period every 28 days or so.
 This is often considered natural and necessary while skipping your period is thought to be bad for your fertility.

 These beliefs have been shaken—modern-day hormonal birth control has now made it possible to safely delay your period.